Asian Kites

 A shop wall hung with Indian Patang fighter kites.Indian patang

 In my first year at high school, I bought from a store an "Indian kite" that looked similar in design to the patang and had several light streamers as a tail.
-And what an awesome flyer it was!
-I will never forget my surprise and pleasure at seeing the bamboo-and-tissue craft pop up super-steep in a light breeze, out on a vacant block one day.
+And what an awesome flier it was!
+I will never forget my surprise and pleasure at seeing the bamboo-and-tissue craft pop up super-steep in a light breeze out on a vacant block one day.
 Within months, I would lose it when Cyclone Tracy came through and leveled the entire city, but that's another story.

 The patang is made in several variations, including some quite small kites.
-And there are other types, but there is one noticeable common feature...
-A curved horizontal spar crosses the vertical spar quite close to the nose end of the kite before extending down to the side corners of the sail.
+And there are other types, but there is one noticeable common feature: A curved horizontal spar crosses the vertical spar quite close to the nose end of the kite before extending down to the side corners of the sail.

-I remember an Indian man enthusiastically handling a tiny fighter on a long length of thread at our local kite-festival one time.
-He was practically working up a sweat :-)
+I remember an Indian man enthusiastically handling a tiny fighter on a long length of thread at our local kite festival one time.
+He was practically working up a sweat. :-)

 Other Indian kites feature rectangular areas of sail in various configurations.
 These are not fighters but instead are often a handy canvas for decoration or images of people.
 Most notably, images of politicians appear before elections!